Click the following link to learn more about me

 Naturopathic Doctors are equipped to perform full physical exams, including, but not limited to: gynecological health exams (Pap smears & cultures), breast exams and general wellness screenings.
 We also provide input regarding basic blood work requisitions for complete blood count, Vitamin D status, Thyroid function, Food sensitivity testing, Hormone panels, Pap tests and more.

 Most extended health insurance plans in Canada cover naturopathic treatments.
 Insured patients are encouraged to contact their employer or individual insurance brokers to determine if they are covered and/or to request that their policy be extended to include naturopathic services if it does not already do so.
 Since NDs use alternatives to costly techniques and drug therapies, more insurance companies are expanding coverage of this cost-effective treatment method.
 Naturopathic medicine is not currently covered by any of the provincial health plans.

 “Healing is a matter of time, but it is sometimes also a matter of opportunity.” – Hippocrates

-Cosmetic/ facial rejuvenation acupuncture brings out the natural glow and beauty of your complexion by stimulating collagen production, toning the facial muscles and reducing lines/wrinkles, puffiness and
+Cosmetic/ facial rejuvenation brings out the natural glow and beauty of your complexion by stimulating collagen production, toning the facial muscles and reducing lines/wrinkles, puffiness and